-If you’re looking for an ICHRA plan template, you should know that the many rules surrounding the individual coverage health reimbursement arrangement can change from year to year.
-If keeping up with changing regulations sounds overwhelming, the ICHRA platform from Take Command Health has built-in, automatic updates to ensure compliance.
+If you’re looking for an ICHRA plan document template, you should know that the many rules surrounding the individual coverage health reimbursement arrangement can change from year to year.
+If keeping up with changing regulations sounds overwhelming, the ICHRA platform from Take Command has built-in, automatic updates to ensure compliance.
 It will also ensure you have all the ICHRA plan documents you and your employees are going to need.
 Let's talk about those today.

 ICHRA (pronounced ick-ruh) is a type of HRA that allows business owners to reimburse their employees for health insurance premiums and qualified medical expenses on a pre-tax basis.